volke0/Super-Mario-World-Stablebaselines-Model-Prototype/README.md

 2. Afterwards, take the SuperMarioWorld-Snes folder and drop it in \retro\data\stable and replace the existing folder.

 3. In order to play this model you need a LEGAL ROM file of Super Mario World.
-After you obtain your LEGAL ROM file, rename it to rom and drop it in your SuperMarioWorld-Snes folder.
+After you obtain your LEGAL ROM file, rename it to "rom" without the quotation marks and drop it in your SuperMarioWorld-Snes folder.

 4. Optional: If you are running the model that I used for testing go to this link and download it (for it's too big to upload on GitHub): https://drive.google.com/file/d/1fHe7nZaiQpIhAOEk3vkTHOyehnaQTjaZ/view?usp=sharing